EPFL-LCSB/remind/README.rst

 Alternatively, we provide the environment.yml file, without cplex (as you need the license for this).
 Using this yml file and conda you can build the environment with all dependencies to run simulations.

 .. code:: bash

     conda env create -f environment.yml -n remind_test conda activate remind_test

 The installation process should not exceed a minute if the requirements are installed.
+If not it should take approximately 5 minutes.

 Quick start - Demo
 ===========